Two weeks ago, I wrote in my column that the real target of the attack on select Union ministers and BJP chief ministers is the Prime Minister.

 Public discourse and narratives are expected to deal with issues and ideologies, and not individuals.
 But authors, promoters and hawkers of new politics, and even newer journalism, are now setting new norms of public conduct.

 Modi has to remember his vow: not to be held hostage to the dissolute Delhi culture, which promotes elitist exclusivity.

-Senior BJP leader Mukhtar Abbas Naqvi talks to New Indian Express Editorial Director Prabhu Chawla on BJP's victory in the Maharashtra and Haryana Assembly polls, PM Modi, the party's decision to walk it solo and its chances in other states on Sachchi Baat on India News.
+Senior BJP leader Subramanian Swamy talks to New Indian Express Editorial Director Prabhu Chawla on the party’s loss in the 2015 Delhi assembly polls, Article 370, and his position in the party on Sachchi Baat on India News.